perladvent/perldotcom/content/article/why-i-hate-json-and-you-can-too-.md

 structured data in APIs.

-For all its popularity, though, JSON carries a number of liabilities that make it less than ideal in many contexts where it nonetheless enjoys widespread use.
+For all its popularity, though, JSON carries a number of liabilities that make it less than ideal in some contexts where it nonetheless enjoys widespread use.
 This article will discuss some of these and propose alternative formats that I think deserve your attention.